Emily Durgin

-Emily Durgin is an American distance runner who competes professionally for Adidas.
+Emily Durgin (born 15 May 1994) is an American distance runner who competes professionally for Adidas.
 A native of Standish, Maine, she had a decorated high school running career at Bonny Eagle High School and then Cheverus High School before competing collegiately for the University of Connecticut.
-As of February 2025, she ranks in the top 10 all time for American women at the half marathon distance.
-Durgin placed 9th at the 2024 United States Olympic Trials (marathon).
+Durgin placed 9th at the 2024 United States Olympic Trials (marathon), and she also competed at the 2020 U.S. Olympic Trials.

 Early life

 Durgin grew up in Standish, Maine and attended Bonny Eagle High School, before transferring to and graduating from Cheverus High School in Portland, Maine.
 She was a New England Champion and three-time State Champion in cross country, as well as a Footlocker Nationals Finalist.
 Collegiately, Durgin competed for the UConn Huskies from 2012 to 2017.
 She won American Athletic Conference Championships in the indoor 3,000 meters, outdoor 5,000 meters, and outdoor 10,000 meters in her senior year.